This website uses cookies for anonymised analytics and for account authentication. See our privacy and cookies policies for more information.

 Your hall online

-The digital and online world offers lots of possibilities for your village hall, so it’s worth investing,feels like a gap in your knowledge or experience, you could look at getting a trustee involved who has digital,Effective and safe internet use Here are some of the things you will need to make sure that your hall is digital,ready and that you and your hall users can access online and digital in a safe way.
+The digital and online world offers lots of possibilities for your village hall, so it’s worth investing,like a gap in your knowledge or experience, you could look at getting a trustee involved who has digital,Effective and safe internet use Here are some of the things you will need to make sure that your hall is digital,ready and that you and your hall users can access online and digital in a safe way.

 https://scvo.scot/support/village-community-halls/digital/your-hall-online